 Refrain from disassembling components underneath the excavator.
 The unstable ground could result in the excavator tipping over.
-Before operating atop a building or other structure, thoroughly assess their strength and structural integrity.
-In the event of a collapse, it could lead to substantial damage or destruction.
+Before undertaking any operation atop a building or other structure, thoroughly assess their strength and structural integrity.
+In the event of a collapse, it could lead to substantial damage or complete destruction.

-Avoid excavating from an elevated position.
-This poses a risk of objects falling or buildings collapsing, potentially causing severe injuries or significant destruction.
+Avoid disassembling from elevated positions.
+This practice poses a risk of objects falling and buildings collapsing, potentially causing severe injuries or significant destruction.

-NEVER disassemble from under a bridge or similar structures, as you can be crushed with brutal force-causing severe injuries, death, or significant destruction.
+• NEVER disassemble from under a bridge or similar structures.
+This risks getting crushed by brutal force, causing severe injuries, death, or significant destruction.

-• NEVER use the boom and arm to swing and smash against structures for demolition purposes.
+NEVER use the boom and arm to swing and smash against structures for demolition purposes.
 This action can propel heavy debris forcefully, leading to substantial property damage, severe personal injuries, or even loss of life.